GoogleCloudPlatform/cloud-code-intellij/.github/ISSUE_TEMPLATE.md

-(Please ensure you are running the latest version of Cloud Cloud for IntelliJ with _Help > Check for Updates_.)
+(Please ensure you are running the latest version of Cloud Cloud IntelliJ with _Help > Check for Updates_.)

 (screenshots are often helpful)